WHEN SUDDENLY, the venue fell through the day before.

 I told myself that maybe it wasn't meant to happen... there were so many moving parts and right when I got one planned, it would either fall through or something else would come up.
 I was hours away from cancelling the entire attempt.

 But that all changed when I walked into Redford's Tavern to give one last effort to finish planning the attempt when ran into my friend Stephanie Short who saved the day and found a way for us to use their unopened upstairs bar.
-Like their Facebook page if you like the University of Denver area because they allowed this to happen.
+(EDIT: 10/27/2019: Redford's is no longer in business, but I have a shirt for memorabilia.)

 When suddenly, 9NEWS showed up during our celebration party Friday evening!
 They brought in huge cameras and interviewed us, my intern Annie, and many of our volunteers/witnesses.